ropensci/dev_guide/pkg_building.Rmd

 ## Package dependencies

 * Use `Imports` instead of `Depends` for packages providing functions from other packages.
 Make sure to list packages used for testing (`testthat`), and documentation (`knitr`, `roxygen2`) in your `Suggests` section of package dependencies.
-If you use any packages in your examples sections, make sure to list those, if not already listed elsewhere, in `Enhances` section of package dependencies.
+If you use any packages in your examples sections, make sure to list those, if not already listed elsewhere, in `Suggests` section of package dependencies.

 * For most cases where you must expose functions from dependencies to the user, you should import and re-export those individual functions rather than listing them in the `Depends` fields.
 For instance, if functions in your package produce `raster` objects, you might re-export only printing and plotting functions from the **raster** package.